Ambulatory Clinics

 Residents develop their own primary care patient panels and share clinical messages within practice partnerships based on availability.
 The faculty of the Division of General Internal Medicine, the Ambulatory Chief Resident and other Medicine faculty staff the clinic and precept residents.

 The DOC is also continually trying to innovate.
-The diverse patients at the DOC are generally medically complex with a high rate of psychiatric and social drivers, which prompted the development of the HomeBASE Plus program, launched in 2013, providing intensive team-based case management for our highest utilizing patients.
+The patients at the DOC are generally medically complex with a high rate of psychiatric and social drivers, which prompted the development of the HomeBASE Plus program, launched in 2013, providing intensive team-based case management for our highest utilizing patients.
 More recently, beginning in 2019, a weekly Big Pool complex care team meeting has allowed any patient to be discussed with high needs.
 These approaches have been effective at shifting care from the ED and hospital back to the clinic.
 The DOC is also collaborating with the Duke Population Health Management Office (PHMO) on shared care for high-needs patients.

 Duke Primary Care at Pickett Road